Algebraic Kasparov K-theory. II: The -stable theory

 \section{The $\bb G$-stable theory}

-Motivic stable homotopy theory over a field is homotopy theory of $T$-spectra, where $T=S^1\wedge\bb G_m$ (see~\cite{VoeICM,J}).
-There are various equivalent definitions of the theory, one of which is given by $(S^1,\bb G_m)$-bispectra.
-In our context the role of the motivic space $\bb G_m$ plays $\sigma=(t-1)k[t^{\pm 1}]$.
+The stable motivic homotopy theory over a field is the homotopy theory of $T$-spectra, where $T=S^1\wedge\bb G_m$ (see~\cite{VoeICM,J}).
+There are various equivalent definitions of the theory, one of which is given in terms of $(S^1,\bb G_m)$-bispectra.
+In our context the role of the motivic space $\bb G_m$ is played by $\sigma=(t-1)k[t^{\pm 1}]$.
 Its simplicial functor $r(\sigma)$ is denoted by $\bb G$.
 In this section we define the stable category of $(S^1,\bb G)$-bispectra and construct an explicit fibrant replacement of the $(S^1,\bb G)$-bispectrum $\Sigma^\infty_{\bb G}\Sigma^\infty rA$ of an algebra $A$.
-One can as well define a Quillen equivalent category of $T$-spectra, where $T=S^1\wedge\bb G$, and compute an explicit fibrant replacement for the $T$-spectrum of an algebra.
+One can also define a Quillen equivalent category of $T$-spectra, where $T=S^1\wedge\bb G$, and compute an explicit fibrant replacement for the $T$-spectrum of an algebra.
 However we prefer to work with $(S^1,\bb G)$-bispectra rather than $T$-spectra in order to study $K$-motives of algebras in terms of associated $(S^1,\bb G)$-bispectra (see the next section).